 Source Organization Comment WMPO Staff Recommendation/Resolution Theresa B Landrigan Citizen (Wilmington) Can you quickly remedy the traffic at this hazardous intersection?
 1. Widen Independence from two to four lanes, from Carolina Beach Road to River Road 2.
 Install a rotary traffic circle at the intersection of Independence and River Road.
 It's bad now and will only increase in the near future, because 1.
 River Road repair near the State Ports will end 2.
 Building escalates along River Road The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
 Project funding will still need to be identified for these projects.
 Resolution: No changes are recommended.
-Valerie Baxter (Wilmington) Dear Mayor Saffo, City Council and City Planners - I live in the River's Edge neighborhood, which is located on Independence, just prior to its intersection with River Road.
+Valerie Baxter Citizen (Wilmington) Dear Mayor Saffo, City Council and City Planners - I live in the River's Edge neighborhood, which is located on Independence, just prior to its intersection with River Road.
 In the past two years, we have seen significant development taking place within a one-mile radius of our homes which is saturating the 2-lane Independence.
 I know there is a requirement to conduct a traffic impact study for construction of 90+ residence before allowing a builder to build.
-It doesn't seem like this requirement is being met for this area.
-We are dealing with a tremendous increase of traffic volume on Independence, especially during rush hour periods.
-During morning rush hour, it is taking 8-10 minutes for me to get through the light at Carolina Beach - it use to take me 2-3 minutes.
+It doesn't seem like this requirement is being met for this area of traffic volume on Independence, especially during rush hour periods.
+During morning rush hour, it is taking B-10 minutes for me to get through the light at Carolina Beach - it use to take me 2-3 minutes.
 There have been times when it has taken me 3-5 minutes just to leave my neighborhood as we only have one (1) entrance/exit which is another significant issue.
 We have 260 homes in River's Edge and The Marshes have 244 condos with another 244 approved to be developed.
 Where is the traffic impact study for this additional impact on our one entrance/exit?
 If we needed EMT during rush hour, this could be a disaster.
-After reviewing the city plans, I was surprised to see there isn't a plan to widen Independence or to relieve congestion at Independence and River Rd with a traffic circle or a light.
-We really need some relief here.
-Please conduct a traffic impact study quickly and help us to be able to get in and out of our neighborhood safely.
-I appreciate your consideration of these suggestions and the work you do in planning for the future of Wilmington and New Hanover County.
+After reviewing the city plans, I was surprised to see there isn't a plan to widen Independence or to relieve congestion at Independence and River Rd with a traffic impact study quickly and help us to be able to get in and out of our neighborhood safely.
+If we relieve rounder a traffic impact study quickly and help us to be able to get in and out of our neighborhood safely.
 The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
 Project funding will still need to be identified for these projects.
 Resolution: No changes are recommended.